ahsanumair1199/Python-Persistent-Reverse-Shell-Server-and-Agent/README.md

 5. Manipulate target system directories using cd command.
 6. Close the connection and exit the agent: terminate
 7. CMD commands can be used to manipulate target system.
+# How make persistent
+1. First copy the code of persistent.py and paste inside the agent.py (Note: paste right after imports of agent.py).
+2. Convert agent.py into windows executable file.
+3. Now execute it on target system.
+4. Best of Luck :)